Skip to main content

 Opioid medications are usually divided up into two groups:

-Even though the strong opioids are classified together, they can also differ a lot in strength.
+Even though the strong opioids are classified together, they can also vary a lot in strength.
 The stronger ones may be ten times stronger than the weakest.
-Strong opioids are usually prescribed for more severe types of pain - for example, if you have had an operation or have been injured in a car accident.
-They may also be considered for people who have long-term pain, when other painkillers have not worked.
+Strong opioids are usually prescribed for more severe types of pain - for example, immediately after an operation.
 They are also often used for pain in people with cancer.

 • Liquid or syrup.